 Lima bean shakshuka

 I'm sure you noticed that all three have legumes as the main ingredient.
-It is no coincidence that in the five Blue Zone countries, where ten-times as many people live to vibrant old age, that peas and beans are a staple.
+It is no coincidence that in the five Blue Zone countries, where ten-times as many people live to vibrant old age, that peas and beans are staples.
 Fresh from the garden they are a treat.

 Lima bean shakshuka.